hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - certificate signed with the corresponding private key
   - purpose of certificate signing request when adding a new certificate for a server: provide the <span style="color: #bb6600;">server information</span> so a certificate can be created and signed
   - purpose of CA in a PKI: <span style="color: #bb6600;">issue and revoke digital certificates</span>

+- Trustpoint (Cisco)
+  - an abstract container to hold a certificate in IOS
+  - capable of storing two active certificates at any given time: 1) CA certificate; 2) ID certificate issued by CA
+  - trustpoint enrollment modes
+    - terminal - manual
+    - SCEP - over HTTP
+    - profile - separating authentication and enrollment actions and providing an option to specify HTTP/TFTP commands to perform file retrieval from the server
+  - PKI enrollment method allows the user to separate authentication and enrollment actions and also provides an option to specify HTTP/TFTP commands to perform file retrieval from the server: <span style="color: #bb6600;">profile</span>

 - Cisco IOS public key infrastructure (PKI)
   - provide certificate management to support security protocols
   - including IP Security (IPsec), secure shell (SSH), and secure socket layer (SSL)
   - entities
     - peers communicating on a secure network
     - at least one certification authority (CA) that grants and maintains certificates
     - digital certificates: containing information such as the certificate validity period, peer identity information, encryptions keys that are used for secure communications, and the signature of the issuing CA
     - optional registration authority (RA) to offload the CA by processing enrollment requests
     - a distribution mechanism (such as Lightweight Directory Access Protocol <span style="color: #bb6600;">(LDAP) or HTTP</span>) for certificate revocation lists (CRLs)
-  - RSA keys
-    - generate Rivest, Shamir, and Adelman (RSA) keypairs: `crypto key generate rsa`
-    - export and import RSA key to encrypt and decrypt the PKCS12 file or the PEM file: <span style="color: #bb6600;">passphrase</span>
-    - action to securely connect to a router and prevent insecure algorithms used: <span style="color: #bb6600;">generate the RSA key using the <code>crypto key generate rsa</code> command</span>
   - two types of Servers are used as a distribution point for CRLs for IOS PKI: <span style="color: #bb6600;">LDAP</span> and <span style="color: #bb6600;">HTTP</span>